Police ID three bodies found inside barrels at New Hampshire state park nearly two decades later

 That same year on November 10, the first barrel was found in New Hampshire.
 It would eventually be revealed that it contained the remains of Honeychurch and her oldest daughter Marie.

 The second barrel was found nearly 15 years later on May 9, 2000.
-It contained the decomposing remains of Honeychurch’s youngest daughter Sarah and an unidentified girl who police believe Rasmussen was the biological father of.
+It contained the decomposing remains of Honeychurch’s youngest daughter Sarah and an unidentified girl who police believe was the biological daughter of Rasmussen.

 Rasmussen, a Navy veteran who went by five different names during his life, has been linked to many murders across the country.